MuhammadAbraiz/deal-dresser/README.md

 ## Can I connect a custom domain?

 Yes, you can!
 Most hosting providers allow you to connect a custom domain.
 Please refer to your hosting provider's documentation for instructions.

+---
+*This is a test commit to trigger the CI/CD pipeline.*